Nafees10/norm/README.md

 # norm

-A simple ORM for use with D Language and MariaDB/MySQL.
+A simple ORM for use with D Language and SQLite (for now).
+Support for MYSQL, PGSQL etc may arrive later.

 norm provides simple functions to get started quickly with saving/retrieving objects to/from SQL databases.